 Talking about things that matter deeply is a powerful way to communicate their meaning and extract lessons to help others learn from it.

-From July 2019 through March 2020, I hosted a weekly podcast, a live interview called Meet The Problem Solvers.
+From July 2019 through March 2020, I hosted a weekly podcast, a live interview show called Meet The Problem Solvers.
 We taped it live at Cambridge Community TV.
 I talked with experts from a variety of fields about a pressing social problem and its solutions.
-Guests shared knowledge and passion on a wide range of issues ranging from social services through climate change, ways to gracefully sidestep political discussions, an "episode entitled, "Should you still be driving?" and much more.
+Guests shared knowledge and passion on a wide range of issues ranging from social services through climate change, ways to gracefully sidestep political discussions, an episode entitled, "Should you still be driving?" and much more.

 It was a wonderful privilege to host this show.
-We made the pivot to a remote format when the pandemic hit, and hosted several topical episodes, but then stopped when I lost my mother in April.
-Over 30 Meet The Problem Solver episodes can be watched or listened to as podcasts on our website:
+Our production team – Krista White as Social Media/Research Manager and Rock Louis, Technical Production – helped make the pivot to a remote format when the pandemic hit.
+We hosted several COVID-oriented episodes, but then stopped when I lost my mother in April 2020.

 The film documents the government’s shifting role in delivering important services including emergency home repair, youth recreation, and homeless contracts out to City residents.
 Our video team interviewed city residents of all ages, as well as city and community agency officials, about the purpose and results of the initiative.
 This experience led us to seek out new projects where we could bring our complementary skills and knowledge to bear.
 Our purpose is to give voice to many people, with varied perspectives, to flesh out the picture of a project or initiative.